everchens/facer/README.md

 Real time face detection and recognition for webcams

 # Description
-  This program can detect and recognize all faces in the video stream of a webcam, then save the results in a sqlite3 database very fast.
+  This program can detect and recognize all faces in the video stream of a webcam, then save the results in a sqlite3 database.

 # Requirements
   cmake, dlib, opencv, sqlite3, ffmpeg